aarondemolder/nodenoise/README.md

 ![nodenoise editor and NNPRV](https://i.imgur.com/Kzemjit.jpg)

 Link to a [handy fork of libnoise that uses cmake instead of static makefiles by qknight.](https://github.com/qknight/libnoise)

+A demo .flow file is provided in flows/perlin_demo.flow